Azure/azure-documentdb-hadoop/README.md

 * Reads and writes to DocumentDB will be counted against your provisioned throughput for each collection.
 * Output to DocumentDB collections is done in batch round robin.
 * Connector supports configurable *offer* option. *Offer* configuration allows users to set the [performance tier](http://azure.microsoft.com/en-us/documentation/articles/documentdb-performance-levels/) of their newly creation collections (this does not apply when outputting to an already existing collection).
 The offer types are **S1**, **S2** and **S3**.
+* Connector supports output to partitioned collections.
+Hadoop Connector **will not** automatically create partitioned collections for Hadoop job outputs.

 ##Need Help?